jgottzen/ya-tree.nvim/README.md

 #### `no-focus`

 Keep the current window focused.
+Must be the first argument.

 ```vim
 :YaTreeOpen no-focus